ROCm/MIVisionX/utilities/rocAL/rocAL_video_unittests/README.md

 ./testScript.sh <path_to_video/path_to_directory/path_to_text_file> <test-case>
 ````

-The arguments passed to the Video Pipeline can be modified in the bash script testScript.sh.
+The arguments passed to the Video Pipeline can be modified in the bash script [testScript.sh](./testScript.sh).

 The outputs will be dumped inside the build/output_frames folder.

 The sample video files and folder are available in the In the following path : [video and sequence samples](https://github.com/GPUOpen-ProfessionalCompute-Libraries/MIVisionX-data/tree/main/rocal_data/video_and_sequence_samples).

-The data samples are present in the MIVisionX-data repository.
+The data samples can be downloaded from the MIVisionX-data repository.

 ```
 git clone https://github.com/GPUOpen-ProfessionalCompute-Libraries/MIVisionX-data.git
 ```

+## Description

+### Test Cases

+The following test cases are supported in this unittest:
+1. Video Reader - Reads the video file/folder and returns a sequence of frames.
+2. Video Reader Resize (reader followed by resize augmentation)  - Reads the video file/folder and returns a sequence of re-sized frames.
+3. Sequence Reader - Reads the folder of images and returns a sequence of images.

 ### Arguments used in test script